Famine in Sudan (2024–present): Impact

+Gendered impacts

+The hunger crisis affected women disproportionately.
+Food insecurity increased most rapidly among female-headed households, with severe hunger rising from 14% in 2024 to 25.9% by early 2025.
+By July 2025, 75% of these households were food insecure, and nearly half reported poor food consumption.
+Female-headed households were three times more likely to be food insecure than those headed by men, while the number of women leading households was growing due to the death, disappearance, or displacement of male relatives.

+Very few of these households were food secure, and a much larger share reported poor food consumption, with dietary quality worsening sharply between 2024 and early 2025.
+Women’s diets also lacked diversity at a national level, limiting essential micronutrients and increasing health risks.
+Female-headed households depended more on fragile coping strategies, such as remittances, and had limited access to stable income.
+They were around three times more likely to be food insecure than male-headed households, and a significant proportion were living in conditions approaching famine thresholds.
+Overall, their food consumption and resilience deteriorated markedly while men’s remained comparatively stable.

 Response

+In March 2024, NGO WeCare, led by Saad Kassis-Mohamed, was reported to have raised US$100,000 to support humanitarian relief and reconstruction in Sudan during the civil war, with funds directed toward rehabilitation efforts and the rebuilding of homes in conflict-affected areas.

+Sudanese factions were accused of using famine as a weapon of war, by attacking the country's most fertile states, displacing farmers, preventing humanitarian assisting and arresting volunteers.
+Both parties have also imposed food and aid sieges on areas they do not control.
+Observers call for the establishment of safe aid distribution zones, that rely on local initiatives, as well as accountability for perpetrators.
 In June 2024, UN experts stated that both the SAF and the RSF were deliberately withholding food and contributing to civilian starvation.
 The UN urged an end to the use of starvation as a method of warfare.

 In June 2024, United States granted US$315 million in humanitarian aid to Sudan and refugee-receiving countries including the Central African Republic, Chad, Egypt, Ethiopia, and South Sudan.

 Also in June 2024, United Arab Emirates set aside 70% of its US$100 million humanitarian pledge to give to Sudan and surrounding countries affected by the humanitarian crisis.
 The UAE planned to allocate the money to several UN humanitarian agencies to prevent further deterioration of famine conditions.
 Proposed aid included food distribution, building and supplying field hospitals, creating emergency shelters, and protecting women vulnerable to the crisis.

 In September 2024, Sudanese agriculture minister Abubakr El Bishri denied that there was on ongoing famine in the country and accused humanitarian organizations of seeking to open the country's borders to "smuggle weapons and equipment" to the RSF.